Houstoncon

 Houstoncon was an annual multi-genre fan convention which was held between 1967 and 1982 in Houston, Texas.
 Houstoncon started out as a member of the Southwesterncon series of regional conventions, but eventually became an independent con.
+Most Houstoncons took place over three days in June, from Friday to Sunday.
 The founders of Houstoncon were Roy Bonario and Marc Schooley; Houston area entrepreneur Ed Blair, Jr. was also a key member of the organizing committee.

-Most Houstoncons took place over three days in June, from Friday to Sunday.
-The convention featured a large range of pop culture elements, primarily comic books but also television serials, science fiction/fantasy (particularly Star Trek), film/television, animation, toys, and horror.
-Along with panels, seminars, and workshops with comic book professionals, the Houstoncon often featured screenings of old television serials, and such evening events as a costume contest.
-The convention featured a large floorspace for exhibitors, including comic book dealers and collectibles merchants.
+Houstoncon featured a large range of pop culture elements, primarily comic books but also radio and television serials, science fiction/fantasy (particularly Star Trek), film/television, animation, toys, and horror, as well as a costume contest.
+Nostalgia for times past played an important role: all Houstoncon events featured screenings of classic science fiction films and old television serials.
+The convention featured panels with comic book professionals, and floorspace for exhibitors, including comic book dealers and collectibles merchants.
 The show included an autograph area, as well as an Artists' Alley where comics artists signed autographs and sold or did free sketches.
-(Despite the name, Artists' Alley could include writers and even glamour models.)
+(Despite the name, Artists' Alley could include writers, celebrities, and even glamour models.)

+The 1974, 1975, and 1976 Houstoncons were joint productions with the annual Star Trek convention.
+The final Houstoncon — really a Star Trek convention — was a debacle later dubbed the "Con of Wrath".

 History

 Southwesterncon era

 Roy Bonario, Gene Arnold, Marc Schooley and a group of Houston-based comic book fans founded the Houston Comic Collector's Association (HCCA) in 1965.

 Houstoncon came out of a partnership between the HCCA and Larry Herndon, the Dallas-based organizer of Southwesterncon, which had debuted in Dallas in 1966.
 Houstoncon started out as an every-other-year affair; the initial plan was explained by Oklahoma Alliance of Fans co-founder Bart Bush: "Dallas held the first Southwesterncon in 1966, Houston held the second one in 1967, and then it went back to Dallas in 1968.
 The idea is that they would each do the con every other year."

 The HCCA, spearheaded by Bonario and fellow enthusiasts Marc Schooley and Jerry Poscovsky, put on the first Houstoncon (officially known as the Houston Comic Convention) at the Ramada Inn on June 16–18, 1967.
 The first Houstoncon attracted 124 attendees.

-Houston area entrepreneur Ed Blair, Jr. was chairman of Houstoncon from 1969–1975.
-Southwesterncon IV/Houstoncon '69 took place June 20–22 at Houston's Ramada Inn.
+Ed Blair, Jr. was chairman of Houstoncon from 1969 to 1975.
+Southwesterncon IV/ Houstoncon '69 took place June 20–22, 1969, at Houston's Ramada Inn.